weirichd/bloom/README.md

 # Implementation Notes and Thoughts

-This kata poses several interesting challanges.
+This kata poses several interesting challenges.
 Here I log some of the thinking that went into specific implementation decisions.

 ## The Bit Field